Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-decisions-of-polkadot-slides.md

 ## Parachains

-Polkadot was designed around Parachains, but the exact meaning and manifestation of a Parachain is evolving.
+Polkadot was originally designed around Web3 applications in the form of Parachains, but this categorization is evolving.

 <div class="grid grid-cols-2">